nikhilesh-927/BLang/README.md

 ```

 ### Licensing
-BCause is licensed under the MIT License.
+Blang is licensed under the MIT License.
 See `LICENSE` in this repository for further information.

 ### References